mikrono/tModLoaderWiki_kr_ko/ModPlayer.md

 ### public virtual void PostUpdate()

 This is called at the very end of the Player.Update method.
 Final general update tasks can be placed here.

+### public virtual void FrameEffects()

+Allows you to modify the armor and accessories that visually appear on the player.
+In addition, you can create special effects around this character, such as creating dust.